United States Conference of Mayors: Standing committees

 The organizations members serve on the Conference's standing committee which recommend policies for the general body to evaluate for endorsement at the summer meetings.
 The endorsed policies are delivered to the United States President and United States Congress.
 The Conference supports initiatives such as handgun regulation, recycling, defense funding and global warming.
 Although the organization is domestic, its reach is international.
 It partakes in missions to worldwide locations.
 When the internet blossomed and President Bill Clinton made plans for an unregulated and untaxed electronic marketplace, state and local officials objected.
 Their voice was represented by the Conference.
-Mayors may also serve on one or more of the Conference's standing committees: Children, Health and Human Services; Community Development and Housing; Criminal and Social Justice; Energy; Environment; International Affairs; Jobs, Education and the Workforce; Membership; Tourism, Arts, Parks, Entertainment and Sports; Transportation and Communications; and Urban Economic Policy.
+Mayors may also serve on one or more of the Conference's standing committees: Children, Health, and Human Services; Community Development and Housing; Criminal and Social Justice; Energy; Environment; International Affairs; Jobs, Education and the Workforce; Metro Economies; Technology and Innovation; Tourism, Arts, Parks, Entertainment and Sports; and Transportation.

 Presidents

+The president, vice president, and second vice president are chosen by a vote among delegates at the annual meeting.
+Mayors who wish to run for any of the positions must write a formal letter to the Nominating Committee, who will submit a report to be voted on at the annual meeting.
+Typically, at least one of the three mayors must be a member of the minority party.

+List of presidents

 The following is a comprehensive listing of presidents of the United States Conference of Mayors:

+Cities that have had multiple mayors serve as president

 Controversies

 The organization has had some controversies.
 In Newark, New Jersey, one of its non-partisan presidential straw polls was determined to be contrary to a New Jersey Supreme Court ruling because the court had determined that it was improper for any municipality to test public opinion on an area outside of its jurisdiction.

 In 2002, protests by about 3000 people against corporate financing of the U.S. Conference of Mayors was met by arrests and the barricading of much of downtown Madison, Wisconsin, by then Mayor Sue Bauman.

 Also, at the 2004 Democratic National Convention, striking Boston Police Department officers decided to picket a Conference of Mayors meeting.
 2004 Democratic presidential nominee John Kerry, who was the invited speaker, decided to honor the picket line.